redradix/redux-base-app/DnDRecipe.md

   }
 }
 ```
 - The props to inject to your drag component: A function which returns an object with the needed properties.
-Most of the times you need
+Most of the times you will need:
   - connectDragSource: A HOC which wraps your draggable element adding functionality to it
   - connectDragPreview: A HOC that returns what you will see being dragged.
   - isDragging: A boolean which tells you if the source is being dragged